LucasKonrath/arch-kata-mr-bill/glossary.md

 ### Sharding
 **Definition:** A database architecture pattern related to horizontal partitioning, splitting data across multiple databases to improve performance and scalability.
 **Context:** Implemented for high-volume data like dojo code snapshots and chat messages to ensure consistent performance.

+### SLA (Service Level Agreement)
+**Definition:** A formal agreement between a service provider and customer defining the expected level of service, responsibilities, and remedies for service failures.
+**Context:** Established with our multi-tenant customers, detailing system availability guarantees and support response times.

+### SLI (Service Level Indicator)
+**Definition:** A quantitative measure of some aspect of the level of service being provided.
+**Context:** Key metrics like API availability percentage and response time are tracked as SLIs in our observability strategy.

+### SLO (Service Level Objective)
+**Definition:** A target value or range of values for a service level that is measured by an SLI.
+**Context:** Defined objectives like 99.9% API availability and sub-300ms API response time that our system aims to achieve.

 ### Socket.IO
 **Definition:** A JavaScript library for real-time web applications that enables real-time, bidirectional communication between web clients and servers.